 Videos have increased measures of audience engagement.
 According to research done by Syndacast, 65% of video viewers watch more than 3/4 of a video.
 Imagine placing a full page ad in a magazine, only to have it flipped by over and over again.

-Well made video gives consumers something to share with their social circles online, such as Facebook with its 1.71 billion active users, and further endorses trust in your brand.
-Posting videos gets more exposure on Facebook newsfeeds, with 135% greater organic reach than a photo.
+The well-made video gives consumers something to share with their social circles online, such as Facebook with its 1.71 billion active users, and further endorses trust in your brand.
+Posting videos get more exposure on Facebook newsfeeds, with 135% greater organic reach than a photo.
 YouTube receives a total of 3.25 billion hours of views each month.

 There are also many ways to reach target audiences with video online with boosted posts and SEO ad campaigns.
 Check out our blog on maximizing video views.

-While it may seem a bit out of your comfort zone, the benefits of video for brands and businesses has incredible benefits that are worthy of being explored.
+While it may seem a bit out of your comfort zone, the benefits of video for brands and businesses have incredible benefits that are worthy of being explored.